 - vi.
-In case of multiple adapters in the system, please repeat the steps from iii. to v. to update/flash the Option ROM on all the adapters. - vii.
+In case of multiple adapters in the system, please repeat the steps from iii. to v. to update/flash the Option ROM and boot configuration on all of them. - vii.
 Reboot the system for changes to take effect.

 4. Configuring PXE Server